 Exploring Teen Dating Violence and Economic Abuse

-With generous support from the Allstate Foundation, Futures Without Violence, in collaboration with University of Pittsburgh Medical College, is conducting a national survey among teenagers in the United States to better understand the academic, work, and financial pressures young people experience in their relationships.
+In partnership with the Allstate Foundation and in collaboration with University of Pittsburgh Medical College, Futures Without Violence is conducting a national survey among teenagers in the United States to better understand the academic, work, and financial pressures young people experience in their relationships.

 This first of its kind study will assess the forms and prevalence of various forms of economic abuse among teens, determine the impact abusive behavior has on their education, employment, and finances, and identify opportunities to enhance existing prevention efforts.
 Knowledge gained from this study will inform efforts designed to educate teens about abusive relationships so that they are better able to recognize the signs and impacts of economic abuse.